George J. Marrett: Honors

 Marrett was inducted in the Nebraska Aviation Hall of Fame on January 26, 2006 in Kearney, Nebraska.
 He was elected to the Grand Island, Nebraska High School Wall of Honor and inducted in October 2007.
 Marrett joined the Society of Experimental Test Pilots in 1967, upgraded to Associate Fellow in 1981 and was elected a Fellow in 2011.
 On December 9, 2016 he received the USAF Test Pilot School Distinguished Alumnus award during the graduation ceremony for Class 2016A at Edwards AFB, California.
 This award is presented to a USAF TPS graduate who has made significant and lasting contributions to aviation science and the flight test community.
+In 2025, Marrett was presented with a Distinguished Veteran Award at the Faces of Freedom Memorial in Atascadero, California for his service as a USAF combat pilot.